 In November 2011, Options become aware that: "...a potential member had asked when they would receive their money from their Store First Investment".
-This took place before Options accepted Mr C's SIPP application but after the payment for the Store First investment was made.
+This took place after it accepted Ms B's application and payment for the investments.
 Options says the general risk of introducers offering cash incentives had been flagged to it by a trade body.
 Such payments are against the rules covering pensions and can attract a substantial tax charge from HMRC.